iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> Newest version no longer available for my phone.
+This means lower protection as lockdown is ending. very angry at this.<br> :date: __2021-05-01 01:13:48__

 > Too slow to react.
 The app is only as good as the data it has to work with.
 I got a notification I should isolate for -6 days (yes minus 6 days) it took that long for the data to be made available to the app...<br> :date: __2021-04-13 11:47:25__

 > It doesn't provide any live longer Information.<br> :date: __2021-04-06 11:13:28__